-Windows Server DFS replication is one of role services in the File and Storage Services role.
-This technology was first introduced in Windows Server 2003 R2.
-And this technology in later Windows Server including Windows Server 2008/2008 R2/2012 have a continuous improvement.
-So you can use DFS files/folders replication among Windows Server 2003 R2/2008/2008 R2/2012.
+Windows Server DFS replication is one of the role services in the File and Storage Services role.
+This technology was first introduced in Windows Server 2003 R2 and is retained in later versions, including Windows Server 2008/2008 R2/2012.
+And the latter version has a continuous improvement.

-With DFS Replication, you can efficiently replicate files or folders across multiple servers and sites.
-And it uses a compression algorithm known as remote differential compression (RDC) to detect changes to the data in a file, then enables DFS Replication to replicate only the changed file blocks rather than the entire file.
+With DFS Replication, you can efficiently do folder replication in Windows Server 2008/2012/2016 and its R2 version.
+It uses a compression algorithm known as remote differential compression (RDC) to detect changes to the data in a file, then enables DFS Replication to replicate only the changed file blocks rather than the entire file.

 Detailed steps to sync files between Windows Servers